 The biggest problems were evident in slow load times and issues with customer searches causing the website to crash.
 We worked closely with NRS to fix these problems, outlining clear recommendations – which they soon implemented – to improve performance, speed and reliability of the site.

-“ It is clear that the changes to the website and our concerted efforts to increase revenue have had a positive effect for NRS Healthcare, and we are setting our sights high for the coming year. ”
+“ It is clear the changes to the website and our concerted efforts to increase revenue have had a positive effect for NRS Healthcare.
+We are setting our sights high for the coming year. ”